-Grade one students continue their social studies experience by examining ways their community is a part of the state of South Carolina.
-By studying different geographic and economic features of the state, students will use skills of a social studies thinker when inquiring into the diversity of the state.
-Instruction should utilize the specific thinking skills of a historian, geographer, economist, and political scientist, developed for grade one.
+Students in grade two will employ social studies skills as they begin to explore how South Carolina is a part of a larger entity with many similar customs, physical features, and economic and political concerns.
+Instruction should utilize the specific thinking skills of a historian, geographer, economist, and political scientist, developed for grade two.
 The progression of developmentally appropriate thinking skills begins in kindergarten and builds with each year of social studies instruction.
 The disciplinary skills, themes, and content knowledge work together to support the goals of the Profile of the South Carolina Graduate.